bitnami/charts/bitnami/zookeeper/README.md

 <!--- app-name: Apache ZooKeeper -->

-# Apache ZooKeeper packaged by Bitnami
+# Bitnami package for Apache ZooKeeper

 Apache ZooKeeper provides a reliable, centralized register of configuration data and services for distributed applications.